 No facial hit.

-I now realise that such impressive hive defence almost certainly came down to olfactory cues (from my sweat, or possibly a leather hat) that placed me in the same category of Andy with his leather gloves on, who on his weekly visits would regularly end up, with the best will, squashing a few bees during his inspections, and coming away with a few stings in his suit…and consequently all those ‘ATTACK’ pheromones being released by the dying bees.
-What perhaps made it worse was that he always visited us after first checking out his other hives elsewhere, so his suit was probably really suffused with anger inducing chemicals by the time he got to our hive!
+I now realise that such impressive hive defence almost certainly came down to olfactory cues (from my sweat, or possibly a leather hat) that placed me in the same category of Andy with his leather gloves on, who on his weekly visits would regularly end up, with his best endeavours, squashing a few bees during his inspections, and coming away with a few stings in his suit.
+And consequently, all those ‘ATTACK’ pheromones being released by the dying bees, with ripped out stings leaking yet more of these potent pheromones.

 Bee keepers recognise that hives are unsettled for several hours after being opened, and with regular garden work, and hay making shortly, there were genuine safety concerns for me and other garden visitors.
 So very sadly, and with great irony for someone who has worked for years to create a garden full of insect friendly flowers, it was bye bye bees.

 Actually, the garden still has numerous worker honeybees in it, flying in from further afield.
-Perhaps in time I might feel inclined to put out a bait hive, to try to attract a colony so that we have honeybees around early in the spring, when it’s just too cold for them to reach the garden from a distance.
+Perhaps in time I might feel inclined to put out a bait hive, to try to attract a colony, so that we have honeybees around early in the spring, when it’s just too cold for them to reach the garden from a distance.
 (Click here for a fascinating insight from Amelia on “A French Garden” on how this process of attracting in a swarm can work in practice.)

-May 2015 will be remembered here mainly as the month of Cuckoos and Camassias.
-We’re still lucky in always hearing cuckoos, but this year (after a poor year in 2014), has seen several sightings, but more particularly hearing the male’s territory call on 5 or 6 occasions nearly every day throughout the month, moving in a progression around the fields surrounding us, or flying directly overhead.
+May 2015 will be remembered here mainly as the month of cuckoos and Camassias.
+We’re still lucky in always hearing cuckoos, but this year (after a poor year in 2014), has seen several sightings, but more particularly we’ve heard the male’s territory call on 5 or 6 occasions nearly every day throughout the month, moving in a progression around the fields surrounding us, or flying directly overhead.
 This is particularly exciting since our work clearing rushes from the lower wet meadows in previous years was, I’m sure, just a temporary disruption for them.

 The Camassia quamash bulbs planted in the multicultural magic terrace garden last autumn have been a huge delight throughout May.
-Attracting bees of all sorts, blending in perfectly at the same flowering time as the mossy Saxifrage and Purple Ajuga’s blue flowers, and being just the right height in proportion to this ground cover.
+Attracting bees of all sorts, blending in perfectly at the same flowering time as the mossy Saxifrage and purple leaved Ajuga reptans’ blue flowers, and being just the right height in proportion to this ground cover.
 They’ve also added interest for that critical period between the end of the tulips, and the opening of the drooping flowers of the Nectaroscordum from their papery sheaths.
 More are planned for next year to cover the whole central space.
 But what to do with all the viable seed being produced?

-Finally much effort over the last fortnight has seen me working to set up a fledgling blog/website for the Carmarthenshire Meadows Group.
-A huge thanks should be recorded for Isabel Macho who, as the county’s Biodiversity Officer, had the initiative to try to get a group formed, and provided me with most of the copy.
+Finally, much effort over the last fortnight has seen me working to set up a fledgling blog and website for the Carmarthenshire Meadows Group.
+A huge thanks should be recorded for Isabel Macho who, as the county’s Biodiversity Officer, had the initiative to try to get a group formed, and provided me with most of the copy to get the website going.
 And translations!
 The site has just gone ‘live’, so anyone interested could click here.